AkoZ/ganbreeder/README.md

 # Ganbreeder

 [Ganbreeder](https://ganbreeder.app) is a collaborative art tool for discovering images.
 Images are 'bred' by having children, mixing with other images and being shared via their URL.
 This is an experiment in using breeding + sharing as methods of exploring high complexity spaces.
 GAN's are simply the engine enabling this.
-Ganbreeder is very similar to, and named after, Picbreeder.
-It is also inspired by an earlier project of mine [Facebook Graffiti](http://www.joelsimon.net/facebook-graffiti.html) which demonstrated the creative capacity of crowds.Ganbreeder uses [these](https://tfhub.dev/deepmind/biggan-128/2) models.
+Ganbreeder is very similar to, and named after, **Picbreeder.**
+*It is also inspired by an earlier project of mine [Facebook Graffiti](http://www.joelsimon.net/facebook-graffiti.html) which demonstrated the creative capacity of crowds.*
+Ganbreeder uses [these](https://tfhub.dev/deepmind/biggan-128/2) models (BigGAn).

 This code was made in a weekend and hasn't been cleaned up or documented yet.
 There are also improvements to make to scalability.

-Pull request are more than welcome :)
+retaken to give the best of install ..as it's a real hard wordk to understand how to .. not enough keys/steps described

 ## How to use
+tentative d'install sous WSL2 (un linux sous windows10) qui possède aussi les drivers gpu .. mais qui bug lors des pip installs alors que sous powershell c ok (car anaconda ok).

 ### Prerequisites
-* Install Python 3 + pip (for the GAN server)
+* Install Python 3 + pip (for the GAN server) (sous win10: pip a bien ts les requirements)
-* Install NodeJS + npm (for the frontend)
+* Install NodeJS + npm (for the frontend) (instalklé en 10s avec pip sous powershel .. !!
+** pip install nodejs
+** pip install nodejs npm (module de plus...)
 * Install a PostgreSQL server

+### requirements.txt recopié:
+sous poweshell (win10) j'ai tout installé avec pip : pip install tensorflow .. pip install tensorflow_hub .. flask .. flask_cors
+en bref il suffirait d'avoir le fichier dans son dossier: pip install -r requirements.txt

 ### Launch the GAN server
 ```bash